 Instruction for this course will be accomplished through independent study to include: Web-based content and activities on the course homepage, audio/video presentations and weekly discussions between students and I posted on the course homepage and face to face as needed.
 Students should read the text for the course prior to making a post or response.
 Student participation is essential to the learning process, and students are expected to answer questions and engage in professional debate.
 This course will cover material involving politics and religion.
 It is important that you understand some topics might be controversial, but are discussed for an academic purpose.
 Be respectful and professional in your responses.
 See the listed class schedule for assignment and test due dates.
 Prior to beginning, the course students will take the introductory quiz.
 It is the student's responsibility to ensure they are accessing the course web-based content from a secure location that will not lose connectivity.
 Students will complete all exams and coursework through web-based content.
 All exams will be timed.
 If you feel you have inadequate time to complete the exam please contact me and arrangements will be made to complete the exam at the campus testing center.
 In the event of losing internet connectivity while completing an exam, you must complete and submit a LMS Interrupted Test form located in the blue column on the left side of your course homepage.
 This will notify the Texarkana College Information Technology department of the issue.
 In addition, you must immediately notify me of the incident.
 Repeated requests to reopen exams due to losing connectivity will result in a requirement to take exams in the campus testing center.

-Students are required to submit an essay of approximately one page in length including an introduction, body and conclusion in response to the Films on Demand video "Court, Trials, and Sentencing: Due Process".
+Students are required to submit an essay including an introduction, body and closing paragraphs in response to the Films on Demand video "Inside Chicago's Gang War".
+The essay must be a minimum of one full page in length.
 The video can be accessed from the link on the course home page.
 However, if you are unable to open the link it can be accessed from Films on Demand at http://digital.films.com using the USER ID: texarkana and PASSWORD: texas, and searching for the video title.
-The essay will be due on Monday of the following week and must be posted by 11:55pm.

 The essay will be due on Monday of the following week in class.
 Students are required to complete a typed Informative Essay about a substantial contemporary criminal justice issue that will be submitted as an assignment through the course homepage.
 The essay must be four to six double spaced pages long and consist of at least five or six paragraphs including an introduction, body and closing paragraphs.
 The essay must contain information from a minimum of three cited sources including but not limited to peer-reviewed articles, books and a maximum of one website.
 At least one source must be a peer-reviewed article.
 Do not use Wikipedia as a source.
 The essay will be graded on content and a demonstration of investigative effort in developing and expressing the factual information on the issue.
 Do not merely write a paper about your opinion on a subject.
-The topic for the assignment must be approved by Friday, June 12, 2020, before starting the essay.
+The topic for the assignment must be approved by Friday, June 11, 2021, before starting the essay.
 For guidance refer to Course home page handout titled CRIJ Investigative Essay Assignment - Research.
-The final copy must be submitted for grading no later than Friday, June 26, 2020 at 11:55pm.
+The final copy must be submitted for grading no later than Friday, June 25, 2021 at 11:55pm.